-Device preference
+Device Preference

-Regarding preference, 10/13 participants reported they would use the concept device if given the option and 6/13 participants rated the device as more comfortable than the IVI devices they currently use (Figure 7).
-Overall, most participants were neutral in terms of preference for a prefilled plastic device compared to glass, although more participants viewed the plastic device as less likely to break compared to the glass syringes they currently use.
+Regarding preference, 10/13 participants reported they would use the concept device if given the option, and 6/13 participants rated the device as more comfortable than the IVI devices they currently use (Figure 7).
+Overall, most filled plastic device compared with glass, although more participants viewed the plastic device as less likely to break compared with the glass syringes they currently use.
 Participants did perceive value in having a SO-free syringe before they were told the concept device was SO-free, with 9/13 participants rating that they had some concern about the SO in the syringes they currently use for IVI.
-When prompted about these ratings, one participant stated: "silicone oil bubbles are horrible; patients have them and they hate them...it's a permanent floater that you give them."
+When prompted about these ratings, one participant stated: "silicone oil bubbles are horrible; patients have them and they hate them...it is a permanent floater that you give them."
 Another explained: "my goal is not to put silicone oil in the eye, my goal is to give them the medication."
 Moreover, participants preferred the concept device over current IVIs that require a vial during preparation.
-Preference for the concept device versus the ranibizumab PFS was evenly split, but fewer participants preferred the concept device compared to the pegaptanib PFS (Figure 8).
+Preference for the concept device versus the ranibizumab PFS was evenly split, but fewer participants preferred the concept device compared with the pegaptanib PFS (Figure 8).